-- S&P Global projects global gross domestic product (GDP) to grow at 3.1% in calendar year 2022 and 2.4% in 2023.
-In September 2022, it lowered its growth forecasts.
-Rising interest rates, the unprecedented European energy crisis, and the lingering effects of Covid-19 are battering growth across geographies, though Asia-Pacific remains a relative outperformer. - S&P Global expects the economic impact of the Russia-Ukraine conflict to peak in 2022, but drag on amid on-again, off-again fighting.
-Financial conditions are tightening as central banks have raised rates quickly, foreshadowing slower growth.
+- Global gross domestic product (GDP) growth is projected to grow at 2.2% in 2023.
+S&P Global has lowered its growth forecasts for period 2023 and 2024 and raised forecasts for inflation.
+Rising rates, increased European energy insecurity, and the lingering effects of COVID-19 are hitting growth almost everywhere; Asia-Pacific remains a relative outperformer. - The Russia-Ukraine war seems to have entered a phase of attrition, and while the conflict hasn't yet spilled over to neighbouring countries, the risk of miscalculations, mistakes, or other unexpected events is as high as it's been since the end of the Cold War more than 30 years ago.
+Financial conditions are currently tightening as central banks raise rates quickly, foreshadowing slower growth.
 Most leading and sentiment indicators are pointing toward slower growth as well. - Eurozone is forecast to take the biggest hit to growth, given its proximity to the war zone and higher exposure to volatile global energy costs.
 S&P Global expect a sharp slowdown in eurozone growth in 2023.
 An unprecedented deterioration in the terms of trade has also pushed inflation to record highs. - Most Asia-Pacific countries have internalised Covid-19 and seem to be gaining pace in industrial activity.
 But they remain affected by volatile commodity prices.
 Core inflation has shot up in some Asia-Pacific economies, less so in others.
 It has soared in Australia, South Korea, and New Zealand, and remains high in India.
 On the other hand, it has stayed low in China and Japan, and modest in Hong Kong, Indonesia, Malaysia, Taiwan, and Thailand.